fancypantalons/lillipub/README.md

 Lillipub will likely never support:

-- Direct integration with Git or other deployment tools.
+- Direct integration with Git or other deployment tools (though it supports command hooks that can be used to trigger git operations after events).
 - Syndication.

 ## Features